Nobody should be left behind: Federer, wife Mirka donate $1 million to families affected by Covid-19

 “Mirka and I have personally decided to donate one million Swiss Francs ($1.02 million) for the most vulnerable families in Switzerland.
 Our contribution is just a start.
 We hope that others might join in supporting more families in need.
 Together we can overcome this crisis.
 Stay healthy,” he added.

-The number of confirmed coronavirus cases in Switzerland reached 10,000 on Wednesday.
+According to official figures reported to the World Health Organization, Switzerland has the ninth-highest number of infections in the world.

+According to the Swiss health ministry, more than 8,800 people have tested positive for COVID-19, while 86 people had died as of Monday.

 More than one billion Indians went into lockdown, leaving a third of the planet now under orders to stay at home, as the United States vowed to spend $2 trillion to counter the economic harm of the coronavirus.

 Europe remains at the heart of the epidemic, with first Italy and now Spain’s death toll overtaking that of China, while Britain’s Prince Charles became the latest prominent figure to test positive for the Covid-19 disease.